GustaMantovani/DAMP-Server/README.md

 ```sh
 ./install.sh
 ```

+## Usage

+You can start damp server by runnig './start.sh', and stop it with 'stop.sh', or runnig the docker commands.

 ## Notes
 - The IP address of the database server is the last thing the installation script displays on the screen, this is convenient for changing database connection functions.